 Diet

 Mourning doves have a mainly herbivorous diet.
 They eat mostly a variety of grass and grain seeds, which make up 99% of their diet, and occasionally snails and insects.
 They often swallow grit in the form of fine gravel or sand to help with digestion later, and fly away after filling their crop.
 Being ground foragers, they prefer to eat what is readily visible on the ground or on plants.
-For a complete list of everything that a dove eats, check out our “What Do Doves Eat?” page.

 What do mourning doves eat?

-Rapeseed, corn, millet, safflower, sunflower, pine nuts, sweetgum seeds, pokeberry, amaranth, canary grass, corn, sesame, and wheat seeds, buckwheat, rye, goosegrass, and smartweed seeds.
+Rapeseed, corn, millet, safflower, sunflower, pine nuts, sweetgum seeds, pokeberry, amaranth, canary grass, corn, sesame, wheat seeds, buckwheat, rye, goosegrass, and smartweed seeds.
 They also enjoy corn.

 Predators and Threats